Saddleworth moor - site of Ian Bradly and myra hindley murders

 Ian Brady and Myra Hindley First Met at a Manchester Chemical Factory

-Regardless of the tragedies Hindley faced, most accounts considered her a normal working-class girl before she met Ian Brady.
+Despite the tragedies Hindley faced, most accounts considered her a normal working-class girl before she met Ian Brady.

 symbolizing Ian Brady and myra hindley victim